PrasadPolanati/Crop-Row-Detection/README.md

 # Crop-Row-Detection
-A deep learning model that can detect crop rows from input images
+A deep learning model(Image Semantic segmentation) that can detect crop rows from input images